Martyna-krawczyk/chore-log-for-parents/1_software_development_plan.md

 ## Flow Diagram
-Please see the flowchart at [https://drive.google.com/file/d/1UgxD6oSB2Yx3nHdYkGPN2t_uoWBiEOyD/view?usp=sharing]
+Please see the user interaction flowchart describing the process of a user logging a completed chore using this link: [https://drive.google.com/file/d/1bhcKzPdB1keXm-__eZ1ZSyzuieU1W0cv/view?usp=sharing]